nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting tutorial class : `delete_class`

-Deletes a specified tutorial class from the list of classes.
+Deletes a specified tutorial class from the list of classLists.

 Format: `/delete_class module/MODULE_CODE class/TUTORIAL_CLASS`

 - If the module code does not exist, it returns an error.
-- If the tutorial class within that module code does not exist, it returns an error and the list of tutorial classes in that module code.
+- If the tutorial class within that module code does not exist, it returns an error and the list of tutorial classLists in that module code.
 - If no parameters are specified, returns an error

 Examples: